Get into Meditation…Even If You’re The Worst

 I would wager that most of us have considered meditation…

 And that’s probably about as far as we’ve gotten.

-But there’s good reason to believe you need to get into meditation like, yesterday.
+But, there’s good reason to believe you need to get into meditation like, yesterday.

-Keep reading…you just might turn into that rare and elusive “person who meditates.”
+You just might turn into that rare and elusive “person who meditates.”

 Since I began this quest to become a writer, my development as a scribe and thinker (second title is arguable) has been primarily influenced by three podcasters.

 They’re amazing, and tend to interview amazing people in turn: